mihett05/code-db/README.md

 # code-db
-Special code editor with possibility of working witg databases(sqlite)
+Special code editor with possibility of working with databases(sqlite)